lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

     sudo apt update
     sudo apt install snapd
 ```
-Either log out and back in again, or restart your system, to ensure snap’s paths are updated correctly.

 After this, install the core snap in order to get the latest snapd.

 ```bash
 	snap install core